WordPress Media Trash: 3 Ways to Enable It

 WordPress deletes media files permanently by default.
 No trash, no recovery.
 Learn how to enable the media trash feature to protect yourself from accidental deletions and restore deleted images when needed.

 When you delete an image from your WordPress Media Library, it’s gone forever.
-Unlike posts and pages, WordPress doesn’t send media files to the trash by default; instead, it deletes them immediately.
+Unlike posts and pages, WordPress doesn’t send media files to the trash by default; instead, it permanently deletes the file from the server and removes its reference from the database.
+Any posts or pages using that image will show broken images.

-Fortunately, there’s a simple (but well-hidden) solution: we can enable a trash feature for our WordPress Media Library.
-This gives us a safety net, allowing us to restore accidentally deleted media files before they’re gone for good.
+Fortunately, there are several solutions to enable a trash feature in your WordPress Media Library – from a simple code snippet to a complete plugin.
+This gives you a safety net, allowing you to restore accidentally deleted media files before they’re gone for good.

 Why WordPress Doesn’t Have Media Trash by Default